 Homeopathy could be a great option for those affected by diabetic gangrene and ulcers, preventing possibly hundreds of thousands of amputations and at a minimal cost.

 The total cost of the homeopathic remedy, of which Mrs. Hampton needed only one single dose and which was the main factor in her recovery was exactly $3.00.
 My consulting fees were around $300.

 Note to Reader

 Even though all the cases described in this chapter improved with the homeopathic remedy Secale cornutum, it does not mean that Secale is a remedy for gangrene in general.
+In homeopathy the remedy has to match the entirety of the case, it is not for a condition per se.
 There are many other homeopathic remedies as well as other natural therapies which could be helpful and it is very important that the best treatment for each individual is determined by a qualified practitioner of naturopathic or homeopathic medicine.

 Anke Zimmermann, BSc, FCAH, Classical and Modern Homeopathy, Sooke, BC.

 Questions?
 Want to learn more about homeopathy?
 I offer a free 15-20 minute meet and greet consultation.

 Anke Zimmermann, BSc, FCAH is a homeopath with a special interest in children with developmental and behavioural concerns.
 Cases are all from her practice.
 Names have been changed, they were published with permission and are intended for education in homeopathy only.
 They are not intended as medical advise or solicitation.
 Homeopathy treats the person, not the condition.